cole-zoom/semantic-dot-clash/README.md

 ## License

 MIT.
-Do whatever you want.
+Do whatever you want :)

 ---